 There are two different sizes available.
 Use the size that best fits your 3 ring binder.
 I used a 1 inch binder for mine.

 The category pages will be inserted in some plastic sheet protectors for each category.
 You can arrange these how you like to suit your needs.
 There are Weekly Menu Planner Tabs that you can attach to each category page.
 See below for how to attach them to the page.

-Use this grocery list to write down the ingredients you will need for the entire week’s worth of meals.
+Write down the ingredients you will need for the entire week’s worth of meals by using this grocery list.
 I like to pull out the recipes I am making that week and add them to the binder.
 Then I can write down the ingredients on the grocery list so I am ready to go to the store first thing on Monday mornings.

 Weekly Meal Planner (breakfast, lunch and dinner)

 Plan out all of your daily meals on this sheet and place it at the front of the binder so you know what you are making in a quick glance.
 I save these and place them into the back of the weekly meal planner.
 After some time has passed, you can pull them out and use them again for those crazy weeks you might not have time to do some meal planning.

 This is similar to the weekly meal planner but only has an option for a dinner.

 By using this monthly calendar, you can plan out an entire month’s worth of recipes.
 This will help you from using the same old recipes all the time.
 I tend to do this when I don’t take the time to plan our menu’s out.
 You can find that the family enjoys eating a variety of meals this way!

 Want to grab a copy of our meal planner to use in your own home?
 I am offering it for a discounted price for a limited time!
 Grab your copy before the price goes back up!
 Click on the button below.
 When your get your meal planner there will be specific instructions for how to put it together.
 I hope you enjoy it!
 This has made a difference in our home and I hope it can do the same for you!
 Feel free to ask any questions if you have any!
 I am happy to answer them!